Cusped Hitchin representations and Anosov representations of geometrically finite Fuchsian groups: Introduction

 \begin{corollary} Suppose that $\Gamma\subset\mathsf{PSL}(2,\mathbb R)$ is geometrically finite and $\rho:\Gamma\to\mathsf{SL}(d,\mathbb K)$ is a $P_k$-Anosov representation.
 Then $\rho$ is $P_k$-relatively dominated, $P_k$-relatively asymptotically embedded and $P_k$-relatively uniform RCA. \end{corollary}

-In a recent preprint, Zhu \cite[Example 4.6]{zhu-reldom2} establishes that a cusped Hitchin representation of a geometrically finite Fuchsian group $\Gamma$ is $P_k$-relatively dominated, with respect to its collection $\mathcal P$ of parabolic subgroups, for all $k$.
-Kapovich and Leeb \cite{kapovich-leeb} mention that they can obtain a related result in their setting.
 Further, it follows from \cite[Thm.
-C]{zhu-reldom2} and our Theorems \ref{thm: intro thm 1} and \ref{thm:equivalent_to_Anosov}, that a representation of a geometrically finite Fuchsian group $\Gamma$ is $P_k$-Anosov if and only if it is $ P_k$-relatively dominated with respect to $\mathcal P$.
+C]{zhu-reldom2} and our Theorems \ref{thm: intro thm 1} and \ref{thm:equivalent_to_Anosov}, that a representation of a geometrically finite Fuchsian group $\Gamma$ is $P_k$-Anosov if and only if it is $P_k$-relatively dominated with respect to $\mathcal P$.

+Kapovich and Leeb \cite{kapovich-leeb} mention that they can show that a cusped Hitchin representation of a geometrically finite Fuchsian is relatively Anosov in their sense.

 In a subsequent preprint, Filip \cite{filip} introduces the class of $\log$-Anosov representation of Fuchsian lattices, which also agrees with the class of cusped Anosov representations.
 He introduces adapted metrics, which correspond to our canonical norms.
 He shows that monodromy maps of certain variations of Hodge structures on finite area Riemann surfaces are $\log$-Anosov and uses this result to study their properties.
 In particular many monodromy maps coming from hypergeometic differential equations can be analyzed in this manner, including those previously studied by Brav and Thomas \cite{brav-thomas} and by Filip and Fougeron \cite{filip-fougeron}.